-Radio Corporation of New Zealand started as a part-time business in Wellington and grew to one of the largest electronics firms in the country.
-In 1930 William Markoff started making amplifiers and winding transformers in a small shop in Cornhill St, and the company was formalised in 1931 as W. Marks Ltd (Markoff having changed his name to Marks after settling in NZ from Russia after WW1).
+Radio Corporation of New Zealand started as a part-time business in down-town Wellington, and grew to one of the largest electronics firms in the country.

 By the end of 1932 Marks made his intentions for the company clear, changing the name to Radio Corporation (N.Z.)
 Ltd. His staff now numbered close to 50 and the company was producing around 500 radios per month.

 In 1934 distribution of Courtenay radios was taken over by Turnbull & Jones, Electrical merchants and engineers further down Courtenay Place.
-They also sold a line of RCNZ coils and transformers (and later radio kitsets) made for them under the brandname Exelrad.
+They also sold a line of RCNZ coils and transformers (and later radio kitsets) made for them under the Exelrad brand.

-in 1937 RCNZ set up a subsidiary company to run a nationwide chain of stores, Columbus Radio Centres, for the distribution and servicing of Columbus radios.
+During this reshuffle RCNZ also set up a subsidiary company to run a nationwide chain of stores, Columbus Radio Centres, for the distribution and servicing of Columbus radios.
 They also produced a wide range of test equipment to equip all of those new service departments.

 It is worth noting that RCNZ manufactured as much as it could - mica and paper capacitors, transformers, speakers, bakelite knobs, valve sockets, wafer switches... and they had the ability to etch and screen print their own dial glass, press and cadmium plate their own chassis' and produce a set that was on par with anything that could be imported from the US.

 The war curtailed manufacturing somewhat, although they had stockpiled a lot of parts and sets to continue selling through the wartime (something that caused other manufacturers to cry foul, although it was investigated and found RCNZ had done nothing wrong, they had simply stockpiled.
 They also contributed to the war effort, manufacturing sten guns, army helmets, the ZC1 radio, and more.